aspose-font/Aspose.Font-Documentation/net/getting-started/how-to-run-the-examples/_index.md

 ---
-title: How to Run the Examples
+title: How to Run the Examples in C#
 type: docs
 weight: 80
 url: /net/how-to-run-the-examples/